huntdatacenter/docs/docs/data-transfer/internal-kista.md

 sftp demouser-upload@10.42.132.118
 ```

-When successfully connected, you should see the following on your terminal:
+When successfully connected, you should see the following message in your terminal:

 ```
 Connected to 10.42.132.<number>.